 Day 3: Skultuna to Vedevåg

-The evening's accommodation and dinner at Wedevåg's manor was one of the highlights of the driving holiday, so try to check in at the manor in good time in the afternoon so you can enjoy it to the maximum.
+The evening's accommodation and dinner at Wedevåg's manor was one of the highlights of the road trip, so try to check in at the manor in good time in the afternoon so you can enjoy it to the maximum.

-Perhaps one of the craziest sights we stopped at during our driving holiday was Nostalgia Village.
+Perhaps one of the weirdest sights we stopped at during our road trip was Nostalgia Village.
 Nostaglibyn is a privately owned museum with original items from the 50s, complete with a sausage stand and gas station.
 Grab a coffee and show the kids how things worked in the old days.
 Expect about 30 minutes here.

 Day 4: Vedevåg to Örebro